muchyesdawg/notes/pages/ChemMath.md

 - percent Value
 	- $$\frac{m-a}{a}\cdot100=P_v$$
 - significant figures
+	-
-	- if decimal exists
+	- if decimal exists(regardless of number afterwards)
-		- all
+		- all trailing zeros are significant